Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 Why do you think that is?

 I think it's because everyone has access to being a DJ now, it's that narcissistic side of it, ‘I'm a DJ I want to play this tune at this time because I’m a DJ’.
 I understand they're eager and want to do their thing, but still.
 That side of DJing, that art has been lost.
 They forget that the night doesn't revolve around them.
-The line-up is created for a reason and people are put on certain times for a reason.
+The line-up is created for a reason and people, play certain times for a reason.
 It’s about building and understanding the dynamics of how the night works.

 I think we've reached the end of the tour.
 Just finally, where is the number one place to party apart from London or Bristol?